-three interviews with Liberian town leaders.41 Each interview "contained references to more than 100 people who performed work but did not receive food."
-42 The court held that this evidence was sufficient to establish the requisite numbers for the enhancement.43
+In contrast, the District of Columbia Circuit found that a district court properly applied an enhancement for 250 or more victims in a foreign aid fraud based on reports of three interviews with Liberian town leaders.
+Each interview "contained references to more than 100 people who performed work but did not receive food."
+The court held that this evidence was sufficient to establish the requisite numbers for the enhancement.

-Undelivered United States mail is subject to a "special rule" that creates a presumption based on the receptacle involved.44 Pursuant to Application Note 4(C)(ii)(I), a case that involves "a United States Postal Service relay box, collection box, delivery vehicle, satchel, or cart, shall be considered to have involved at least 10 victims."
-45 A case that involved a receptable that contains multiple mailboxes, such as a housing unit cluster box, "whether such receptacle is owned by the United States Postal Service or otherwise owned, shall, unless proven otherwise, be presumed to have involved the number of victims corresponding to the number of mailboxes in each" receptacle or cluster box.46 The special rule applies unless the defendant rebuts the presumption with specific proof.47
+Cases involving undelivered United States mail are subject to a "special rule" that outlines presumptions about the number of victims based on the receptacle involved.
+44 Pursuant to Application Note 4(C)(ii)(I), a case that involves "a United States Postal Service relay box, collection box, delivery vehicle, satchel, or cart, shall be considered to have involved at least 10 victims."
+45 Pursuant to Application Note 4(C)(ii)(II), a case involving a receptable that contains multiple mailboxes, such as a housing unit cluster box, "whether such receptacle is owned by the United States Postal Service or otherwise owned, shall, unless proven otherwise, be presumed to have involved the number of victims corresponding to the number of mailboxes in each" receptacle or cluster box.
+46 Some courts have held that the special rule applies unless the defendant rebuts the presumption with specific proof.
+47 However, at least one court has concluded that the phrase "shall be